apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Resume all Supervisors
+### Resume all supervisors

+Resumes all supervisors.
+Note that this endpoint returns an HTTP `200 Success` code even if there are no supervisors or suspended supervisors to resume.

 #### URL

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/resumeAll`

-Resumes all Supervisors.

-Note that this endpoint will return a "success" message even if there are no Supervisors or suspended Supervisors.

 #### Responses